SorenEricMent/currycoin/README.md

 ## Product Pitch

-RSAndbox is an **educational, RS cryptography toolkit** designed to help eager learners and encryption enthusiasts explore the principles of public-key cryptography in an interactive, sandbox-style environment.
+RSAndbox is an **educational, RSA cryptography sandbox/toolikt** designed to help eager learners and encryption enthusiasts explore the principles of public-key cryptography in an interactive, sandbox-style environment.

-While many implementations of RSA exist, they often treat the intricate relations between key encrpytion, messages and mathmatical operations as a "**black box**".
-By expressing RSA operations as **logical predicates**, RSAndbox makes these relationships **explicit and explorable**.
+While many implementations of RSA exist, they often treat the underlying **mathmatical operations and algorithm** (such as prime selection) behind key/message encryption as a "**black box**" of sorts.
+While learners may be able to understand **use** RSA, they miss out and the **how** and **why**; this is something RSAndbox trys to amend.

-The fully realized final product would provide users with an interface to generate RSA keys, sign messages, verify signatures, encrypt messages, and decrypt messages.
-This would provide users a **full and useful** RSA implementation that implements the most useful features of asymmetric encryption based on RSA.
+Our goal is is to demystify the core processes behind RSA by breaking down it's components into understandable pieces.
+By expressing RSA operations as **logical predicates**, RSAndbox makes these relationships **explicit and explorable** through Prolog's powerful constraint system and logical predicates.
+Users can intuitively test inputs and outputs and visualize the logical constraints that govern RSA.

+On top of building upon the framework layed by our MVP and PoC, the final product would also likely include:

+* The ability to  **encrypt** and **decrypt** messages to demonstrate how plain messages are transformed into cipher and back
+* A **visual GUI component** for lower barrier to entry and step-by-step intuitive feedback
+* Simulate common RSA **vulnerabilities** like low exponent or small prime factor attacks <!-- ChatGPT suggestion -->
+* **Guided practice** through forms of quizzing and problem solving exercises

 ## Minimal Viable Project

 For our MVP, we plan to implement **peer-to-peer message signing and verification** using RSA digital signatures.
-This (along with the key generation from the PoC) would provide a **minimal** but **fundamental implemntation** of RSA encryption that could serve as a basis for further expansion.
+This (along with the key generation from the PoC) would provide a **minimal** but **fundamental implemntation** of RSA cryptosystem that could serve as a basis for further expansion.
 The interfaces implemented fufill core parts of the RSA public key framework without the complete suite of encryption features.

 Key elements include: